OUR RANGE OF SERVICES

 ACCREDITED AND CERTIFIED BY

 CTS is accredited and certified by professional translation associations in the USA, UK, EU, and China.
-Our membership in these organizations is recognized at government and international levels.
+Our Chinese translation services are recognized at government and international levels.

 • logos